-- 13.1 Equalities The Equality Act 2010 places a legal obligation on public authorities to have due regard to the need to eliminate unlawful discrimination, harassment and victimisation; to advance equality of opportunity; and to foster good relations between persons with different protected characteristics.
+- 13.1 Equalities Implications Section 149 of the Equality Act 2010 places a legal obligation on public authorities to have due regard to the need to eliminate unlawful discrimination, harassment and victimisation; to advance equality of opportunity; and to foster good relations between persons with different protected characteristics.
 The protected characteristics are age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex, and sexual orientation.
-The Royal Borough has an Equal Opportunities Policy and this revised Statement of Licensing Policy will be monitored for any adverse impact on the promotion of opportunities for all. - Under the Gambling Act 2005, the Licensing Authority must carry out a review of its Licensing Policy Gambling Act 2005 every three years.
-In accordance with the Act, the Licensing Authority intends to carry out a further full review of its policy no later than 2021 and, prior to publishing the revised version, it intends to consult fully with those groups and individuals consulted on this version.
+The Royal Borough has an Equal Opportunities Policy and this revised Statement of Gambling Policy will be monitored for any adverse impact on the promotion of opportunities for all. - 13.2 Legal Implications Review of the Statement of Gambling Policy Under the Gambling Act 2005, the Licensing Authority must carry out a review of its Gambling Policy every three years.
+That review needs to be consulted on and the Council needs to consider whether it is appropriate to make any revisions to the draft Policy before the Policy is formally approved by full Council.
+In accordance with the Act, the Licensing Authority intends to carry out a further full review of its Policy no later than 2027 and, prior to publishing the revised version, it intends to consult fully with those groups and individuals who were consulted in relation to this version, as well as any other persons or groups who may be considered relevant at that time.